microsoft/injectorppforrust/CONTRIBUTING.md

 * Commit your changes using a descriptive commit message
 * Push your fork to GitHub:
 * In GitHub, create a pull request
-* If we suggest changes then:
-  * Make the required updates.
-  * Rebase your fork and force push to your GitHub repository (this will update your Pull Request):

-    ```shell
-    git rebase main -i
-    git push -f
-    ```

 That's it!
 Thank you for your contribution!